lauren-mods/Valheim-modding/Backupheim/README.md

 Backupheim is a batch file that you run (double click) to update either your world files, your character files, or both.

 It **does not currently back up cloud saves**.
-This is due to Xcopy and spaces.
-If you can help with this, please respond to the issue [here]().
+There is a beta which may or may not work.
+If you can help with testing, please respond to the issue [here](https://github.com/lauren-mods/Valheim-modding/issues/2).

 It copies files from the **default save-game location** on Windows PCs to a backup folder in the **same location as the batch file**.